 - We make use of an Abandoned Cart email workflow provided by Carthook.
-If you start the checkout process, enter your email, and then leave the page, you will be automatically subscribed to a series of emails attempting to woo you back.
+If you start the checkout process, enter your email, and then leave the page, you will be automatically subscribed to a series of emails attempting to woo you back over the next week.
 You may stop this campaign at any time, and if you complete the checkout, the campaign will normally be stopped.

 - When you make a purchase, your email will be stored at ewww.io as part of your user account.
 This allows you to manage your purchased products, license keys, invoices, etc.

 - Additionally, your email address is recorded in the API system database, so that automated service notifications can be sent to you.
-There is no opt-out on these, as it is purely transactional email: license activation, low credit notifications, and subscription reminders.
+There is no opt-out on these short of full account deletion, as it is purely transactional email: license activation, low credit notifications, and subscription reminders.

 We do everything we can to ensure that no one else sees any of this information.
 If someone ever does hack our servers, we’ll be in touch…